-Although private forest land represents only 6% of Canada’s forest, roughly 15% of all roundwood is harvested from these forests.
+Although private forest land represents only 10% of Canada’s forest,they account for 20% offorest production.
 In 2018, the National Forestry Database estimated that nearly 24 million cubic meters were harvested from private lands.
 However, the full economic potential of private forests is far from being reached.

 Various factors, including the low profitability of forest management activities on smaller forest areas, have discouraged many woodlot owners from actively managing their woodlots.
 The Government has a number of tools available to encourage woodlot owners to more intensively manage their woodlots.
 Historically, direct subsidies were the favoured means.
 Today, income tax measures can be used as an additional tool to encourage active management by greater numbers of woodlot owners and increase supplies of forest products as well as the environmental services expected by Canadian society.

-While intensive management of woodlots provides these major benefits to society, the lack of adequate support will prevent private woodlots from reaching their potential since most woodlot owners will not see sufficient personal benefits to justify pursuit of these activities.
+While intensive management of woodlots provides these major benefits to society, the lack of adequate support will prevent private woodlots from reaching their potential.

 We therefore propose the creation of a Personal Silvicultural Savings and Investment Plan which would allow woodlot owners to place a portion of their forestry revenue in a tax shelter for the purpose of future investments in silviculture and other forms of forest management.
 A measure allowing the distribution of revenues over a certain number of years could also support forestry practices.

 Forest owners live in rural areas in Canada, meet 20% of the raw material needs of Canada’s forest industries, manage an exceptional land base in terms of biodiversity, contribute to air and water quality across rural Canada, and provide leisure areas near urban centres.